vickykimani/flappy-bird/README.md

 # Flappy Bird

-This is a web- based game inspired by the popular Flappy Bird game.
+This is a web-based game inspired by the popular Flappy Bird game.
 The objective of the game is to navigate a bird through a series of pipes without colliding with them.

 ## Getting Started